 Information for students:

-- Our Library will be open and available both online and in-person, operating with restricted on-campus hours.
+- UPDATE (November 25, 2020): Our Library will be open and available both online and in-person, operating with restricted on-campus hours at 25% capacity.
+This is the only study space currently available on campus.

-- Student Residences are closed for the Fall semester.
+- Student Residences are closed for the fall and winter semesters.
 Students requiring accommodation will be assisted in finding an appropriate place to live by our Residence Life team.

-- Our Fitness Centre is closed for the Fall semester.
+- Our Fitness Centre is closed for the fall and winter semesters.
 A 20% reduction in student athletics fees will be implemented to compensate for this.

-- All outbound study abroad exchange opportunities are suspended for the Fall semester, with the exception of the Dual Degrees program.
+- All outbound study abroad exchange opportunities are suspended for the fall and winter semesters, with the exception of the Dual Degrees program.
 Exceptions will only be granted if the destination country is safe for travel, and travel restrictions have been lifted.

 - Incoming mobility is also cancelled, and we are unable to host exchange students or ELAP students on campus.

-- Concerts, drama productions, and conferences are cancelled for Fall semester unless they are performed remotely.
+- Concerts, drama productions, and conferences are cancelled unless they are performed remotely.
 Rehearsals are permitted on-campus providing that two meters of physical distancing (until health regulations advise otherwise) and the other protocols in place for people coming on to campus are respected.

 - Statements have been issued previously on tuition and fees as well as grading for the period during which we are modifying our operations due to COVID-19.